 To reduce risk of electrocution

-- Never operate your generator in rain or wet conditions.
+- Never operate your generator in rainy or wet conditions.
 To protect it from moisture, keep it on a dry surface under an open, canopy-like structure such as a tarp.

 - Never touch your generator with wet or damp hands.